SoccerNet/sn-depth/README.md

 pip install SoccerNet==0.1.57
 ```

-Once this is done, use the following lines to access our data:
+Once this is done, use the following lines to access our data.
+Football and basketball data are downloaded separatey.
 ```
 from SoccerNet.Downloader import SoccerNetDownloader mySoccerNetDownloader=SoccerNetDownloader(LocalDirectory="path/to/SoccerNet")